codegangsta/bwag/deployment/README.md

 Once all these things in place, Heroku makes it easy to deploy.

-Initialize the project as a Git respository
+Initialize the project as a Git repository
 ``` bash
 git init
 git add -A